-2.3.4.
+2.4.
 Research and Innovation Priorities in the US

 This section summarizes the major research and innovation priorities in the US in the area of 5G.
-White papers issued by 5G Americas, e.g. (52) and (53), have been studied and analyzed.
+White papers issued by 5G Americas, e.g. (9) and (10), have been studied and analysed.
 In the US, mainly the institutions NSF, DARPA, NIST, and the White House are responsible for the public funding of projects.
-These institutions and their funded projects were used to analyze the focus topics of 5G research in the US.
+These institutions and their funded projects were used to analyse the focus topics of 5G research in the US.